WorkCover Queensland Protects Unpaid Interns from Workplace Injury

 - Injuries sustained when you are travelling for work or visiting other workplaces or sites for the purposes of your job

-4. Types of injuries can include:
+4. Recognizing Various Types of Injuries

 - Physical injuries